Elinor Florence, Author

 Tell Their Story: Photos and Letters

 I am wrestling with this issue, like so many others.
-I hate throwing anything away, and I have boxes of my family albums and letters.
+I hate to throw anything away, and I have boxes of my family albums and letters.

 However, I have two suggestions.